"Why Quiet Hour" Video Transcript

 The training also includes audio recordings.
 You can play the audios for most of each session, making leading much easier.

-And the training includes an ebook.
-It has all the guidance in reproducible forms like a checklist. flyers and surveys.
+And, the training includes an e-book.
+It has all the guidance and reproducible forms, like a checklist, flyers, and surveys.

 Training for Self-Led Sessions